Rick L. Edgeman, Chair, Bi-State Department of Statistical Science (415 Carol Ryrie Brink Hall 83844-1104; phone 208/885-4410).

 Stat 301 Probability and Statistics (3 cr)

+Credit awarded for only one of Stat 251, Stat 301, and Stat 416.
 Intended for engineers, mathematicians, and physical scientists.
-Cr not given for both Stat 251 and Stat 301.
 Intro to sample spaces, random variables, statistical distributions, hypothesis testing, basic experimental design, regression, and correlation.

 Prereq: Math 175